 - Try minoxidil or other hair loss medications

 - Choose mild hair care products

-Please note that the hair fall will not occur following the anaesthesia immediately but around 2-3 months after (this can again be explained by the duration of each phase of the hair growth cycle).
+Please note that the hair fall will not occur following the anaesthesia immediately but sometimes around 2-3 months after the hair grafts can fall out (this can again be explained by the duration of each phase of the hair growth cycle).

 This makes it more difficult for the person to identify the real cause of hair thinning.
 Hence, if you notice excessive hair shedding, try to analyse your health history going a few months back.